odentools/denhub-device/README.md

 "denhubServerHost": "wss://my-denhub.herokuapp.com/"
 ```

+NOTE: If available, we recommended to use the "wss:" schema for secure connection.

-If you don't have [denhub-server](https://github.com/odentools/denhub-server),
+HINT: If you don't have [denhub-server](https://github.com/odentools/denhub-server),
 please try to creating your server.
 That will be finished right away.

 ### commands (Required)